 - Put all meat, poultry, fish, and pasta dishes into Main Course (and/or Appetizers or Small plates, if so specified), as well as any other Courses indicated by the author/cookbook.

 - Index all simple vegetable and grain/pulse recipes as Side dish, as well as any other Courses indicated by the author/cookbook.

 - Only index a Course for soups if one is specified, such as Appetizers, Main course, etc.; fruit soups may be indexed as Dessert or as specified by the author/book.

 - If a recipe would not be served on its own as a course, do not index a Course,

 e.g. sauces, pastry/pizza dough, frostings/fillings, dressings/marinades, etc.

-- the category General courses, which applies only to Books in the EYB Library.
+- Do not index the category General courses, which applies only to Books in the EYB Library.